 - Jezebel, the wicked queen of Israel, could very well be the poster child for this trope.
 She is extremely beautiful...and has the people of Israel killed if they refused to worship the Phoenician god Ba'al. In the process, she turns many Israelites away from God.

 - On one hand Sable was ultra-popular for a while and brought back women's wrestling to mainstream promotions.
-On the other hand, she'd had so much plastic surgery she could barely bump and had to be carried through her matches by the more talented, and gorgeous, Jacqueline and the deliberately odd-looking but also very talented Luna Vachon.
+On the other hand, she'd had so much plastic surgery she could barely bump and had to be carried through her matches by the more talented, and gorgeous, Jacquelinenote and the deliberately odd-looking but also very talented Luna Vachon.
 Even strictly WWE fans began to notice Sable's opponents tended to look a lot more capable facing each other than they did her, then the company itself lost interest in protecting Sable after too many behind the scenes disputes.
-This attitude became even more prevalent when WWE spent the better part of 2004 dedicating a quarter of its programming to a "quarter of a million dollar diva search" which repeatedly was stated not to be about finding another woman wrestlers only to drop most of its women wrestlers after the contest was over and have untrained contestants who didn't even win the contest take their places.
-To this day WWE tends to hire models that their talent scouts find attractive and send them to developmental territories instead of hiring girls from independent promotions or with history in anything vaguely wrestling related.
-So ex-models regularly get accused of being talentless and undeserving of their jobs, regardless of the fact they all have some training now, regardless of how hard they work to improve their skills.
+This attitude became even more prevalent when WWE spent the better part of 2004 dedicating a quarter of its programming to a "quarter of a million dollar diva search" which repeatedly was stated not to be about finding another woman wrestler only to drop most of its women wrestlers after the contest was over and have untrained contestants who didn't even win the contest take their places.
+WWE have had a history of hiring people for their looks (though the smarks often miss out on the fact that their athleticism and ability to play a character is also tested), and while the worse parts of this practice have been dying off in The New '10s - and plenty of legitimate wrestlers are hired in addition to models - the stereotype that all model-turned-wrestlers are terrible still hangs in the air.

 - It is bad but celebrated in his own case with Panamanian wrestler VENENO, who briefly made "El Guapo Siniestro" his official gimmick in IWRG.
 Of course he usually kept his looks hidden until Grand Markus Jr unmasked him two years later in CMLL.
 Mr. México and Poder Méxica had some fun getting him shaved.

 - Defied with Yuzuki Aikawa in Wonder Ring STARDOM, whose place in the company was suspect to many because she was primarily known for being a swimsuit model rather than for her participation in any type of athletics.
 Nanae Takahashi took it upon herself to make sure any dues Aikawa had left would be paid in full by the end of her first match, leaving Aikawa's torso covered in bruises and one of her eyes swollen shut.
 There were some wrestlers who still resented her modeling background after this but for the most part, she was held up as the MVP of STARDOM by the end of her rookie year.